mtnlark/birdwatch/docs/contributing.md

 ## A Note on Scope

 Remember, Birdwatch is intentionally simple!
 It's meant to be:

 - A personal bird sighting logger
 - An example of Python CLI development
 - A documentation reference

-If you're a dedicated birder who wants more comprehensive features, like adding media or tracking sightings in detail over the long term, you'll probably be better served [eBird](https://ebird.org), [iNaturalist](https://www.inaturalist.org), and similarly full-featured birding apps.
+If you're a dedicated birder who wants more comprehensive features, like adding media or tracking sightings in detail over the long term, you'll probably be better served by [eBird](https://ebird.org), [iNaturalist](https://www.inaturalist.org), and similarly full-featured birding apps.

 ## Questions?

 Feel free to [open an issue](https://github.com/mtnlark/birdwatch/issues) if you have any questions.
-Happy birding! 🐦
+Happy birding! 🦆🦜🦉🦅🐦‍⬛